Policies for a sustainable protein future

-As an NGO working towards a better food system, GFI Europe supports evidence-based policy and public research funding for these sustainable proteins.
+As an international nonprofit and think tank working towards a better food system, GFI Europe supports evidence-based policy and public research funding for these alternative proteins.

 Policy initiatives